geoparse/insurtech-open-data/README.md

 # Open Data Preprocessing

-This repository provides scripts for downloading, preprocessing and exporting open data into Parquet files.
+This repository provides scripts for downloading, preprocessing and exporting open data into Parquet format.

 ---
 # Prerequisites